You don’t need a campfire to celebrate National S’mores Day, August 10th. Here are recipes that are just as much fun.

 The marshmallows are browned with a chef’s torch (most popularly used to make crème brûlée).

 Ingredients For 10 Servings

 *You can substitute a prepared graham cracker crust for the crumbs, sugar and butter.
 You will still need some graham cracker crumbs for garnish.

 If you have a chef’s torch, use it instead of the broiler in Step 3.

 1. LINE a broiler-safe 8×8-inch glass or metal baking dish with foil, overlapping the edges of the dish with the foil (to help lift out the cake).
-Cut the pound cake into 1-inch slices (or as thick as desired) and tightly pack into a layer.
+Cut the pound cake into 1-inch slices (or as thick as desired) and tightly pack them into a layer.

 2. SOFTEN the ice cream at room temperature for 5 minutes; remove the carton from the ice cream and cut the ice cream in half.
 Place both halves on top of the cake layer, trimming as necessary.
 Use a spatula to press and spread the ice cream evenly.
 Add a layer of graham cracker crumbs.
-Cover and freeze solid, 30 minutes or more.
+Cover and freeze solid, for 30 minutes or more.